lfcj/EssentialFeed/README.md

 -   UI tests need to be reset because they keep a state, so it is important to clean the state before running any tests.
 -   Never interfere with business logic to run UI tests, only change infrastructure details like the network client.

+#### 42. Validating Acceptance Criteria with Fast Integration Tests, Composition Root, and Simulating App Launch & State Transitions

+-   Validating acceptance criteria with Integration Tests.
+-   Replacing UI Tests with significantly faster and thorough Integration Tests.
+-   What's a Composition Root
+    This is a concept, not a concrete class or method.
+    Classes should be composed at a single place of the app.
+This is a kind of third party that connects consumers with their services.
+It should be places as close as possible to the entry point of the app.
+    Modules should have as little dependencies from each other as possible, so the composition root should take care of making them work together.
+-   Where's the Composition Root in iOS apps Historically in the AppDelegate's `didFinishLaunchingWithOptions` method.
+Newly inside the `SceneDelegate`s `willConnectToSession`.
+    Frameworks SHOULD NOT have composition roots.
+-   How to test components of the Composition Root Since the Composition Root depends on other modules and none depend on it, this is the correct place to import the modules it depends on using the `@testable` modifier.
+    This is because the Composition Root logic does not need to be `public` at all (again, no other module should depend on it).
+-   Simulating app launch and state transitions during tests It is possible to insantiate a `SceneDelegate` or an `AppDelegate` and call the entry methods to simulate launching the app.
+-   Testing methods you cannot invoke
+    A workaround is to create a method that is invoked when calling a different method that is "hard" to call.
+So if one needs to inject a window or similar in order to test something, one can separate the logic into a new method and only call that method.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift

 [2]: https://www.essentialdeveloper.com/articles/xctest-swift-setup-teardown-vs-factory-methods